rauc/rauc/docs/using.rst

 System Configuration Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Beside providing the basic slot layout, RAUC's system configuration file also
+Beside providing the basic slot layout, RAUC's system configuration file
-allows you to configure parts of its runtime behavior, such as handlers (see
+(``system.conf``) also allows you to configure parts of its runtime behavior,
-below), paths, etc.
+such as handlers (see below), paths, etc.
 For a detailed list of possible configuration options,
 see :ref:`sec_ref_slot_config` section in the :ref:`sec_ref` chapter.

 System-Based Customization: Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Handlers are executables located in the target's *root file system* that allow extending the installation process on system side.
+They must be specified in the targets :ref:`sec_ref_slot_config`.

 For a detailed list of all environment variables exported for the handler scripts, see  the :ref:`sec-handler-interface` section.